pmoore/refinerycms-faqs/readme.md

-# Parties extension for Refinery CMS.
+# FAQ extension for Refinery CMS.

 Manage FAQs in Refinery CMS.